sparxit/Swift-otp-View/README.md

 Usage
 Once you have integrated the IOSOTPView into your project, you can start using it in your code.

-Import the IOSOTPView module into your Swift file: import IOSOTPView
+Import the Swift-otp-View module into your Swift file: import Swift-otp-View

 Initialising the Component
 To create an OTP field, use the following function: